caseyanderson/workshops/arduino_scale/arduino_scale.md

 ```

 In this code we rely on the `delay()` function to halt the Arduino's progression through the loop.
+While `delay()`  is fine for basic implementation on the Arduino, an investigation of the reference document for this function points out an issue: `delay()` "Pauses the program for the amount of time (in miliseconds) specified as parameter."

 ```
     /* Blink without Delay